Skip to main content

 Career growth is the top driver of learning

-The LinkedIn Workplace Learning Report identifies career progress as the number one motivation for employee learning, closely tied to retention and engagement.
-When learning is tied to career growth, employees don’t wait for formal programs; they look for faster ways to build skills.
+Career progress is identified as the number one motivation for employee learning, closely tied to retention and engagement.
+When learning is tied to career growth, employees don't wait for formal programs; they look for faster ways to build skills.

 Retention pressure is pushing learning closer to employees

-D2L reports that 88% of organizations say employee retention is a top priority, and learning opportunities are cited as the leading retention strategy.
+"88% of organizations say employee retention is a top priority," and learning opportunities are cited as the leading retention strategy.

 Employees are already teaching themselves

-In the same report, 56% of employees state learning new skills on their own in the past one to three years.
+"56% of employees state learning new skills on their own in the past one to three years."
 This is more than those who relied solely on employer-provided training.

 Traditional pathways matter less than practical learning